xinyu0721g/SI507_Final_Project/README.md

 # SI507 Final Project - Xinyu Yan

-This project creates an Flask app where users can search for basic information of second-hand housing markets in Shanghai, China.
+This project creates a Flask app where users can search for basic information of second-hand housing markets in Shanghai, China.
+Both English and Chinese languages are supported.
 <br>

+## acknowledgement
+First of all, I would like to show my great gratitude to [Tongyan Xu](https://github.com/TongyanX) who offered a lot of help with my project, especially building html templates (dataTable, javascript, etc.).

 ## Data Sources

-### HTML
+### Fang.com <HTML>

 **Name:** Fang.com